About Us | Privacy | Site Map

 What should I discuss with my healthcare provider before taking montelukast (Singulair)?

-Do not use this medication if you are allergic to montelukast.
+You should not use montelukast if you are allergic to it.

-The chewable tablet form of this medication may contain phenylalanine.
-Talk to your doctor before using this form of montelukast if you have phenylketonuria (PKU).
+The chewable tablet may contain phenylalanine.
+Tell your doctor if you have phenylketonuria (PKU).

 How should I take montelukast (Singulair)?